Bursty or heavy? The surprise of bright Population III systems in the Reionization era: A Pop III sea in the ultra-deep Universe?

 To quantify these statements, we use our models to compute the predicted Pop~III UVLF at $z = 8$ and $z = 12.5$, shown in Figure~\ref{fig:PopIII_UVLF_highz}.
-We assume that the Pop~III SFE and the efficiency of SFR-to-UV luminosity conversion at given halo mass remain constant throughout this redshift range, so that the redshift evolution of the Pop~III UVLF is entirely determined by the underlying evolution of the halo mass function and of the accretion rate as a function of halo mass\footnote{This is obviously a simplification, as the exact physical mechanisms triggering late Pop~III star formation in large halos are still unclear, and possibly dependent on the assembly phase of the Universe, causing the SFE vs. $\Mh$ relation to also evolve over time.
+We assume that the Pop~III SFE and the efficiency of SFR-to-UV luminosity conversion at given halo mass remain constant throughout this redshift range, so that the redshift evolution of the Pop~III UVLF is entirely determined by the underlying evolution of the halo mass function and of the accretion rate as a function of halo mass.
+This is obviously a simplification, as the exact physical mechanisms triggering late Pop~III star formation in large halos are still unclear, and possibly dependent on the assembly phase of the Universe, causing the SFE vs. $\Mh$ relation to also evolve over time.
 In \citet{Venditti_2023} we postulated that merger/interaction-driven star formation in pristine sub-clumps/satellites, or accretion of pristine gas from the large scale, may favor Pop~III star-formation in large halos, located in over-dense regions of the cosmic web (see e.g. Appendix~\ref{app:model_details}).
-However, further investigations are needed.}.
-The ``\textsc{Heavy}'' Pop~III UVLF appears to be rather un-evolving within the range $z \sim 6.5 - 12.5$ (apart from a softening of the knee between the bright- and faint-UV magnitude regime), as the increase in the average SFR due to the more sustained accretion rates at high redshifts is roughly balanced by the corresponding decrease in the total number of halos; the ``\textsc{Bursty}'' model even shows an overall increase in the abundance of Pop~III systems at early times\footnote{The more optimistic predictions of the ``\textsc{Bursty}'' model remain robust even after accounting for the effects of LW radiation and baryon–dark matter streaming velocities, which raise the threshold for Pop~III star formation in mini-halos (see Appendix~\ref{app:further_modeling} for further discussion).
-This resilience may stem from the larger relative number of low-mass halos at early times: in a similar context, a higher threshold is less impactful than the enhanced burstiness, which affects all halos uniformly.
-Moreover, the assumed value of $\sigma_{\rm UV} = 1.5$ in the ``\textsc{Bursty}'' model is consistent with the overall star-formation activity observed at $z = 12.5$.}.
-Conversely, the total UVLF decays with redshift (see e.g. the constraints of \citealt{Bouwens_2021} at $z \approx 8$, with respect to those at $z \approx 12.5$ from \citealt{Donnan_2024}), hinting toward a larger contribution from Pop~III systems in the early Universe.
+However, further investigations are needed.